Columbus >Food & Dining > Kihachi Japanese Restaurant

 so badly, included with your partner.
 The serving time is very slow compare with such a VIP people.
 If you are the upper calss position in your business, they serve you faster than anybody.
 If you use this restaurant for not in business purpose, they serve to you different food.
 You can see they treat you differnt as they treat VIP.

-This is a traditional Japanese restaurant, I mean real traditional.
+Only for Japanese – This is a traditional Japanese restaurant, I mean real traditional.

 The menu is mostly written in Japanese with short English description.